Pediatric nuclear medicine (NM) imaging

+At Children’s Health℠, our specialized pediatric nuclear medicine facilities are designed specifically for children in order to get the highest quality images in the shortest amount of time.
 Our scanners and cameras are certified by the American College of Radiology for image quality and our technologists are experienced in working with children of all ages and a wide range of conditions.
 Our pediatric radiologists and technologists complete each imaging study using radiation doses that are specifically calculated for that individual child.

-Nuclear Medicine uses small amounts of radioactive material to diagnose and determine the severity of or treat a variety of diseases.
+Nuclear medicine (NM) uses small amounts of radioactive material to diagnose and determine the severity of or treat a variety of diseases.
 These imaging studies are able to identify molecular activity within the body and diagnose conditions at their earliest stage as well as monitor your child’s response to treatment if necessary.

-• Nuclear Medicine (NM) Imaging and Single-Photon Emission-Computed Tomography (SPECT) uses radiopharmaceuticals and specialized Gamma cameras that can detect the breakdown of those radiopharmaceuticals to diagnose and treat various diseases.
+- Nuclear medicine (NM) Imaging and single-photon emission-computed tomography (SPECT) uses radiopharmaceuticals and specialized Gamma cameras that can detect the breakdown of those radiopharmaceuticals to diagnose and treat various diseases.
 These images allow doctors to look for cancers, heart disease and other conditions, help doctors choose the best treatment and to show how well a treatment is working.

-• Positron Emission Tomography (PET) Scans analyze measurements such as blood flow, oxygen usage and sugar (glucose) metabolism to determine how well organs and tissues are functioning.
+- Positron emission tomography (PET) scans analyze measurements such as blood flow, oxygen usage and sugar (glucose) metabolism to determine how well organs and tissues are functioning.
 Our PET scanner also combines the imaging capabilities of a CT scan which allows for more accurate diagnoses than the two scans performed separately.

 Prior to the test, your child will be given a medicine, called a radiopharmaceutical or tracer, either by an IV line directly into a vein; by breathing it in; by a catheter placed into the bladder; or ingestion.
 After receiving the medicine, your child may have pictures taken right away or may need to wait several hours or days to allow the radioactive molecules to travel throughout the body.
 The amount of wait time needed is based on the type of test ordered.